 Autumn gardening tips to help hedgehogs

-Autumn will soon be on its way and the leaves will start to fall in my York garden.
+Autumn is early this year due to the recent drought and the leaves will start to fall in my York garden.
 Here are my top tips for Autumn gardening keeping your garden hedgehog friendly during these golden months ahead.

 Leave leaves for hedgehogs